 Gaps in any of these categories create friction in diligence.
 Enough friction, and an investor either walks or adjusts their offer to compensate for the risk they can’t quantify.

-Stickiness Is a Metric, Not a Feeling.
-Investors Want the Data That Proves It
+Stickiness Is a Metric, and Investors Want the Data That Proves It

 One of the most underutilized valuation levers for SaaS and subscription businesses is customer lifetime value and the evidence of stickiness behind it.
 Hamilton describes ActiveProspect’s position with some justification for pride: a 15-year-old company with customers who’ve been on the platform since the beginning.

 That longevity generates a compelling story about product value and switching costs.
-Her point isn’t that older companies have an advantage, it’s that every company, at every stage, can find and build around the stickiness data they do have.
+Her point is that every company, at every stage, can find and build around the stickiness data it has.

 “Even for earlier stage companies, you can create those stories.
 You can find them and really double down on them to portray that growth opportunity.” — Jessica Hamilton, CFO, ActiveProspect

-Stickiness isn’t just a qualitative claim about how much customers love the product — it’s a quantitative argument that needs data behind it.
-For an earlier-stage company without years of retention history, that might mean:
+Stickiness is a quantitative argument that needs data behind it.
+A qualitative claim about how much customers love the product won’t hold up on its own.
+For an earlier-stage company without years of retention history, the proof might mean:

-- Cohort analysis showing that customers who’ve been on the platform for six months expand rather than churn
+- Cohort analysis showing that customers who reach six months on the platform tend to expand their accounts

 - Customers from a specific vertical have meaningfully higher LTV than the average